leonardostefanello/leonardostefanello/README.md

 **[EN]**
 </br>
-• I'm studying to become a _**Fullstack Developer**_, but I intend to work in specific areas such as _Frontend_ or _Backend_, the idea of fullstack is to be a professional who, if necessary, knows how to do everything even without having to do everything! 🐶
+• I'm studying to become a _**Fullstack Developer**_, I am most interested in the _Frontend_.
+The idea of becoming Fullstack came about not only because I love programming, but also because I think it's important to have a general knowledge. 🐶

 - 🔭 &nbsp; Looking for a job;
 - 🌱 &nbsp; Studying **System Analysis and Development** at Unisul;